Gamocosm/Gamocosm/README.md

 - `vendor`: rails stuff, don't touch

 ### env.sh options
+The script `./sysadmin/run.sh` basically sources `env.sh` then `exec`s the supplied command.
-You should `source env.sh` to load the relevant environment variables into your shell (e.g. before running `bundle exec rails s`).
+You can `source env.sh` to load the relevant environment variables into your shell yourself.
+Then you can run stuff like `bundle exec ...` directly.

 - `DIGITAL_OCEAN_API_KEY`: your Digital Ocean api token
 - `DIGITAL_OCEAN_SSH_PUBLIC_KEY_PATH`: ssh key to be added to new servers to SSH into